sipolac/cryptogram-solver/README.md

 ## Scoring

 To score decryptions, I use the negative log likelihood of the token probabilities.
 Token probabilities are computed by token "type" (word/character and n-gram count combination).
-For example, to compute the probability of a character bigram, I divide the frequency of that bigram by the total number of character bigrams (and not, say, character trigrams or word unigrams).
+For example, to compute the probability of a character bigram, I divide the frequency of that bigram by the total number of character bigrams.
 This is done when "fitting" the solver to data (see `Solver.fit()`).

 You can think of score as error, so lower is better.